Sernior/deterministic-concurrency/README.md

 ### Prerequisites

 I build and tested this lib with C++17.
-If for some reason on some compilers it doesn`t work on C++17+ please email me.
+If for some reason, on some compilers, it doesn`t work on C++17+ please email me or open an issue.

 ### Installation